chenhonghua/MvDrag3D/README.md

   ```
   test_mvdream_0.png
   ```
+- The file `mv_drag_points_all.txt` contains all automatically computed projected dragging points from four different viewpoints.

-- The file `mv_drag_points_occ.txt` contains the projected dragging points from four different viewpoints.
-Note that: If a point is occluded in any view, its projected coordinate can be set to zero—either automatically using depth information or manually.
+- The file `mv_drag_points_occ.txt` contains only the **visible** projected dragging points from four different viewpoints.
+  > **Note:** If a point is occluded in any view, its projected coordinates can be set to zero — either automatically based on depth information or manually.